Delboy/EatMe/TESTING.md

 ![your recipes](assets/images/your-recipes.png)

 *As a User I can edit recipes so that I can update any changes or mistakes to my recipes.*
-- On the 'Your Recipes' page each recipe will have a 'Edit' button which can be used to edit the recipe.
+- On the 'Your Recipes' page each recipe will have an 'Edit' button which can be used to edit the recipe.

 ![edit recipes](assets/images/edit-recipe.gif)